“What is the difference between concrete and dry cast limestone pieces?”

 The first picture shows a newly dry cast limestone and the second picture shows a weathered version after a year or so.

 Concrete, in contrast, is made using a wet cast process; that is, water is added to the aggregate and then the mixture is poured into a mould.
 The mould is shaken so that the concrete can cover all the details of the mould.
 A slurry comes to the outer edges of the mould which creates the smooth surface of concrete.
 At the same time, air bubbles also come to the surface which are often visible.
 Once the piece has hardened, it is removed from the mould.
 A smooth surface is much less hospitable to moss and lichen which lengthens the time needed to create a beautiful patina by several years.

 This picture shows concrete's smooth surface.
 If you look closely, you might see an air bubble or two!

-The costs to produce a wet cast and a dry cast ornament (planter, statue, fountain, etc.) differ as well – dry cast limestone is a hand crafted product that needs time and attention to cure; whereas, concrete is largely manufactured with a short time frame to produce which makes it a less expensive alternative to dry cast limestone.
+The cost to produce a wet cast and a dry cast ornament (planter, statue, fountain, etc.) differs as well – dry cast limestone is a hand crafted product that needs time and attention to cure; whereas, concrete is largely manufactured with a short time frame to produce which makes it a less expensive alternative to dry cast limestone.